meshcloud/terraform-azure-meshplatform/modules/meshcloud-kraken-spp/README.md

-This modules creates an Azure Service Principal (Azure SPP) that is used by meshStack to import metering data from Azure.
+This module creates an Azure Service Principal (Azure SPP) that is used by meshStack to import metering data from Azure.